theepicCR/project2/README.txt

   * Flask version 3.0.1
   * pytest version 8.0.2

+OPTIONAL TOOLS:
+  * This program's testing instructions uses curl version 8.4.0, however other tools such as Postman, can be used.

 RUN main.py INSTRUCTIONS:
   Type "python main.py" into the terminal.

 RUN tests.py INSTRUCTIONS:
   Type "pytest -cov tests.py" into the terminal.

+ADD TO DATABASE INSTRUCTIONS:
+ * unexpired key:
+     Type "curl -X POST http://localhost:8080/auth" into the terminal
+ * expired key:
+     Type "curl -X POST http://localhost:8080/auth?expired=true" into the terminal.
+      - Run this command before running gradebot to ensure an expired is added to the database.

+EXTRACT FROM DATABASE INSTRUCTIONS:
+  Type "curl -X GET http://localhost:8080/.well-known/jwks.json" into the terminal.
+      - If the database is empty, the program will return with a message saying so.

+RUN GRADEBOT INSTRUCTIONS:
+  Type "./gradebot.exe project2" into the terminal.

 PROGRAM DESCRIPTION:
   * main.py